-The UCPA defines trade secret as “a production method, sales method or any other useful technical or business information in other business activities which is unknown to public, has independent economic value and has been managed as a secret” (Article 2(ii)).
+The UCPA defines a trade secret as “a production method, sales method or any other useful technical or business information in other business activities which is unknown to the public, has independent economic value and has been managed as a secret” (Article 2(ii)).

 Any type of useful technical or business information may be protected as a trade secret as long as it satisfies the foregoing requirements under the UCPA.

 Examples of technical information include methods of manufacturing objects, such as methods for mixing raw materials, and methods of using objects for new uses.
-Examples of business information include customer lists, business plans, such as investment plans and organisational management techniques, such as personnel management techniques.
+Examples of business information include customer lists; business plans, such as investment plans; and organisational management techniques, such as personnel management techniques.

-For trade secret protection under Article 2(ii) of the UCPA, information should be unknown to public, have independent economic value and be managed as a secret.
+For trade secret protection under Article 2(ii) of the UCPA, information should be unknown to the public, have independent economic value and be managed as a secret.

-Information is unknown to public if it cannot normally be obtained without obtaining it through the information owner as the information is unknown to many unspecified persons, which would otherwise be the case as in a publication or other published form.
+Information is unknown to the public if it cannot normally be obtained without obtaining it through the information owner as the information is unknown to many unspecified persons, which would otherwise be the case as in a publication or other published form.